yusufshakeel/dblint/README.md

 - Install it as a dev dependency and run it as a pre-commit hook in your project or in your CI/CD pipeline.
 - Check for database naming inconsistencies and violations.
 - Get name suggestions for tables, columns, etc.
+- You can also use the dblint result and create your own api, cli, ui, etc.

 # Usage